FrontendSolutionsGmbH/ufp-core-frontend/ufp-core/README.md

 additionally it ships with a runtime environment easing the process of writing packages for use with redux

 [DOCS](docs/README.md)

 [CHANGELOG](CHANGELOG.md)

+## Goals

+the core of the ufp framework is a commitment to various techniques that are bullet proof tested on their own.
+The ultimate module is the redux global state approach, providing standardisation of how to work with the state in terms of selectors and actioncreators.

+ the ufp-middleware handles asyncronous actions and provide pre/post/fallback handler injection.

 ## Installation